Our Program

 Expert and Peer Support

-To support our members and build community, JTSN will provide:
+To support our trainees and build our clinical community, JTSN provides:

-• Free online Learning and Support Groups for the first 6 months of practice, facilitated by a Dart Center-affiliated psychologist
+• Free online Learning and Support Groups for the first six months of practice, facilitated by a Global Center staff psychologist

-• One-on-one spot consultation when you need a little more time and attention
+• Individual consultation when you need a little more time and attention on a training case

-• Newsletter updates to keep you in the loop
+• A continuing education newsletter updates to keep you in the loop

 Therapist Qualifications